Hi, everyone! I would like some feedback and ideas for improvement for my hub entitled:

 My most recent hub was Snipped and given a new short title by staff which does not properly reflect the contents of the hub.
 Views have been negatively impacted and have not picked up after the change. ...

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub The Dusty Name called Success (must be signed in to view).
-What can I do to improve?
-Thanks!
+Will you please give feedback on my Hub 5 Common SoP Mistakes That Could Cost You an Admission (must be signed in to view).
+What can I do to...

 Copyright © 2016 HubPages Inc. and respective owners.